FOR SERVICE PROBLEMS OR QUESTIONS:

 Call: 866-746-3873 [Option 1 for 24/7 tech support; option 2 for regular calls]

-Protect your underground connection: In order to avoid expensive repairs to the underground fiber that brings LeverettNet telephone and Internet services to the premise, remember it is the property owner’s responsibility to avoid damage to the fiber and the ONT.
-Conventional methods of identifying utility lines before digging—such as Dig-Safe flagging—are not effective with underground glass fiber because the metal detectors they use cannot detect glass.
+Protect your fiber connection: In order to avoid expensive repairs to the fiber-optic cable that brings LeverettNet telephone and Internet services to the premise, remember it is the property owner’s responsibility to avoid damage to the fiber and the Optical Network Terminal (ONT).
+The Leverett Municipal Light Plant (LMLP), in accordance with general utility company practice, holds homeowners responsible for costs to repair fiber broken or damaged by homeowner or homeowner-contracted activities, including digging, moving, tampering with, or otherwise interfering with the fiber cable or ONT.
+NOTE: Conventional methods of identifying underground utility lines before digging—such as Dig-Safe flagging—are not effective with underground fiber-optic cable because the metal detectors they use cannot detect glass.
 If you plan on digging, contact the LMLP at 548-9699 to get a copy of the conduit plan for your location.
-See below: How to locate the path of buried fiber on my property.
+SEE: How to locate the path of buried fiber on my property.

 The FAQ is organized in sections.
 Click any of the section titles below to jump straight there.